fictionlab/leo_nerf_turret/README.md

 ## Overview

 The project is basically what the title says: a NERF blaster turret attached to a Leo Rover.
-It's cool and sort of works, you can see it action here: FUTURE YOUTUBE LINK or here: FUTURE BLOG LINK.
+It's cool and sort of works, you can see it action here: FUTURE YOUTUBE LINK or here: https://hackaday.io/project/189349-nerf-turret-mounted-on-a-leo-rover

 As of right now the turret and the rover can be controlled with a joystick so I can blast anyone I want with it from safety.
 Plus: A camera attached to the rover can be used to track humans.